OCTOBER/NOVEMBER 2025: LIZA GERSHMAN

 The photo I selected is from Abraham Lake, in the Canadian Rockies.
 It is an artificial lake created when the Bighorn Dam was built in 1972, and is about 32 km (20 miles) long.
 It has the same blue-green colour as the glacial lakes caused by what is referred to as rock flour (resulting from fine, silt-like particles created by glacial erosion).
 Before the area was flooded it was covered in trees.
 The water levels change during the year, so the trees near the shoreline are often underwater.
 I used a long exposure to smooth out the water and included a small cluster of leaves in their autumn colour to add some interest, while maintaining a minimalist look overall.
 The calmness and simplicity of the scene felt very grounded to me, as did the trees' connection with the smooth surface.

-See more of Drake’s work on his website and Instagram.
+See more of Drew’s work on Instagram.

 MARTIN PENDRY